source-academy/general/README.md

 - Google Drive: used for the Google Drive integration.
 You only need to obtain an API key and OAuth credentials; the deployment guide will detail this.
 Optional; without this, the Google Drive integration will be unavailable.

+- [Sentry](https://sentry.io): used to capture errors on both the backend and frontend.
+Optional, of course; it is really useful only to us as the primary developers, but is included here for completeness' sake.

 ## Deployment costs